cuonggt/rubick/readme.md

     share rubick.app -region=eu -subdomain=laravel

-> {note} Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.
+> Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.

 <a name="network-interfaces"></a>
 ## Network Interfaces